-Once the transceiver is powered and connected with a cable to the programming computer, it can be accessed for use through HyperTerminal or EZConfig.
+Once the transceiver is powered and connected with the programming cable to the programming computer, it can be programmed for use through HyperTerminal or a similar terminal window program.

 The following describes how to set HyperTerminal to program the transceivers.